Parents of transgender youth are suing to block Georgia's gender-affirming care ban

 “Gender-affirming health care is best-practice, evidence-based medical treatment that is necessary for the health and happiness of many transgender youth,” said ACLU of Georgia legal director Cory Isaacson.

-The lawsuit is the latest to target bans on gender-affirming care, after a wave of legislation passed in conservative states.
+The lawsuit is the latest to target bans on gender-affirming care, after a wave of legislation passed in conservative-led states.

 A federal judge struck down Arkansas’ ban as unconstitutional, and federal judges have temporarily blocked bans in Alabama, Indiana, Kentucky and Tennessee.
 Oklahoma has agreed to not enforce its ban while opponents seek a temporary court order blocking it.
 A federal judge has blocked Florida from enforcing its ban on three children who have challenged the law.